dfelinto/blender-manual/manual/modeling/meshes/tools/spin.rst

    Glass profile, top view in Edit Mode, just before spinning.

-Place the cursor along the center of the profile by selecting one of the vertices along the center, and snapping the 3D cursor to that location with :menuselection:`Mesh --> Cursor --> Selection`.
+Place the cursor along the center of the profile by entering edit mode and selecting one of the vertices along the center, and snapping the 3D cursor to that location with :menuselection:`Mesh --> Snap --> Cursor to Selection`.
-(Fig. :ref:`fig-mesh-spin-glass-top`)
-shows the wine glass profile from top view, with the cursor correctly positioned.
+(Fig. :ref:`fig-mesh-spin-glass-top`) shows the wine glass profile from top view, with the cursor correctly positioned.

-Click the *Spin* button.
-If you have more than one 3D Viewport open, the cursor will change to an arrow with a question mark and you will have to click in the area containing the top view before continuing.
-If you have only one 3D Viewport open, the spin will happen immediately.
+Select all the vertices with :kbd:`A` and select the *Spin* tool from the :menuselection:`Toolbar` and use the Gizmo to spin the vertices.
 Fig. :ref:`fig-mesh-spin-profile` shows the result of a successful spin.

 Angle